NissimBansal/IEEE_Assignments/Assignment 2/README.md

 4. The process moves to the next bit.
 SAR sets it to 1, the DAC produces a new voltage based on the updated register and the comparator checks the result again.
 This continues down to all the bits and final result is stored in ADC data register.

 ### List of all registers used
+- RCC: This register is used to enable clocks for buses which in turn enable ADC, GPIO and UART registers.